 When you consider that the purchase of a home is usually the single biggest investment a person makes in a lifetime, the protection of that investment is of considerable importance.
 Everyone has heard horror stories of houses falling down from damage caused by timber pests.
 In fact, termites cause millions of dollars’ worth of damage each year to properties in Australia.
 Buying a home that is infested with termites or timber pests will cost a lot of money to rectify and will make the cost of a pest inspection seem insignificant.
 See below for pre-purchase order form.

-A professional inspection could be all that is needed to save you from purchasing a home where timber pest damage is already being done, saving you thousands of dollars.
+A professional inspection could be all that is needed to save you from purchasing a home where timber pest and termite damage is already being done, saving you thousands of dollars.

-When requesting an inspection, you should know what a thorough termite inspection involves, and have the knowledge to choose a company with suitably qualified operators that can provide a professional service in accordance with regulations and Australian standards.
+When requesting an inspection, you should know what a thorough termite inspection involves, and have the knowledge to choose a company with suitably qualified operators that can provide a professional service and comprehensive home termite inspection report, in accordance with regulations and Australian standards.